-Prior to conducting field work, Licensee will obtain necessary CDFG scientific collection permits.
+Prior to conducting field work, YCWA will obtain necessary CDFG scientific collection permits.
 5.3.1 Step 1 - Map Occurrences

-Licensee will map known occurrences of WPT based on a query of the CNDDB, agency records, museum records, and consultation with regional experts.
-The map will be supplemented with a table that includes information on the exact location, date found, how many individuals (if available), and the source of the sighting (museum database, agency record, etc.).
+YCWA will map known occurrences of WPT based on a query of the CNDDB, agency records, museum records, and consultation with regional experts.
+The map will be supplemented with a table that includes information on the exact location, date found, how many individuals (if available), and the source of the sighting (e.g., museum database and agency records).